 To overcome all the above issues you can have a high-quality Anti-vibration Mats by RevTime, this a rubber mat with wider ribs with a non-slip surface and made of 100% synthetic rubber.

-It can be used for both indoor or outdoor application and you will be needed most in those cases where if you are living in an apartment and looking to the soundproof floor.
+It can be used for both indoor or outdoor applications and you will be needed most in those cases where if you are living in an apartment and looking to a soundproof floor.

 Use of Mass loaded Vinyl (MLV)

 Mass loaded vinyl (MLV) is well known for adding an additional mas on the existing flooring surface if you have used carpet than rubber mat means you have already added a lot of mass on the floor.